 There were also inhibitors that did not suppress both CD69 upregulation and caspase-3 activation (Figure 3B, bottom row, left panels).
 Paclitaxel (βS-(benzoylamino)-αR-hydroxy-benzenepropanoic acid, (2aR,4S,4aS,6R,9S,11S,12S,12aR,12bS)-6,12b-bis(acetyloxy)-12-(benzoyloxy)-2a,3,4,4a,5,6,9,10,11,12,12a,12b-dodecahydro-4,11-dihydroxy-4a,8,13,13-tetramethyl-5-oxo-7,11-methano-1H-cyclodeca[3,4]benz[1,2-b]oxet-9-yl ester; CAS 33069-62-4), a disruptor of microtubule dynamics30, and necrostatin-5 (2-[[3,4,5,6,7,8-hexahydro-3-(4-methoxyphenyl)-4-oxo[1]benzothieno[2,3-d]pyrimidin-2-yl]thio]-acetonitrile; CAS 337349-54-9), an inhibitor of RIP1 kinase31, are two inhibitors identified to be in this category.
 In such cases where CD69 upregulation and caspase-3 activation were not impaired, this can be due to the inhibitors not targeting a relevant kinase of the TCR signaling pathway.

 As mentioned earlier, staurosporine was used in the screens, at a concentration that still induced apoptosis in the thymocytes.
 As expected, the staurosporine-treated sample showed high levels of caspase-3 activation (Figure 3B, bottom row, right column).
 The low levels of CD69 expression can be attributed to the staurosporine-mediated inhibition of PKC, as bisindolylmaleimide II, another pan-PKC inhibitor, also suppressed the expression of CD69.
-Alternatively, staurosporine-induced apoptosis in the cells before they were able to upregulate the CD69 expression.
+Alternatively, staurosporine induced apoptosis in the cells before they were able to upregulate the CD69 expression.

 To increase the throughput and automation of the protocol, parallel protocols that involved the use of an automated plate washing system via laminar flow were prepared.
 Two separate protocols using this automated plate washing device were trialed and compared to the conventional method of culturing cells in 96-well plates and staining the cells in a centrifugation-dependent protocol.
 One method involved culturing the cells in 96-well plates, as per standard procedure, and then, transferring the cells to plates compatible with the automated plate washer for the staining steps (Figure 4, DA-Washing samples).
 The other method involved culturing the cells directly in the plate-washer-compatible plates and continuing with the staining protocol on the same plate (Figure 4, DA-Culture samples).
 The centrifugation-independent protocols do not give many perceivable differences in active caspase-3, CD69, or TCRβ staining across the different samples tested, as compared to the conventional centrifugation-dependent protocol (Figure 4).
 Differences in the staining intensity can be attributed to using antibodies at slightly different concentrations during the staining steps.